 - 2.9% on income greater than $128,700

 The 15.3% FICA Tax Rate is calculated as follows:

 If you are new to driving for Uber, Lyft or any other rideshare service, you should understand all the tax implications that come with being self-employed.
 Many taxpayers may not have filed a Schedule C on their Form 1040 and do not know all the business deductions they are entitled to.

 Keeping complete and accurate records will make it a lot simpler to allocate expenses between personal and business.
 It can save you many hours when it comes time to file your tax return.
-So, be sure to download a mobile app like Quickbooks Self-Employed, MileIQ, or Stride.
+So, be sure to download a mobile app like Quickbooks Self-Employed or Hurdlr.
 These apps can track and provide a report of the mileage that you drove for personal and business use.
 You can also use Quickbooks or Stride to help allocate certain expenses for business purposes.
 This will help reduce your taxable income on your Schedule C, which will lower your taxes or increase your tax refund.